Roswell Premises Liability Lawyer

 What Is Premises Liability?

 Under Georgia law, property owners must ensure their premises are safe for lawful visitors.
 This “duty of care” owed to visitors is at the heart of premises liability law.
 If a property owner does not satisfy their obligation and a visitor is injured as a result, they may owe the injured party compensation.
+Premises liability cases frequently cause serious injuries including traumatic brain injuries, spinal cord damage, and broken bones when property owners fail to address known hazards.

 The level of care owed by property owners varies depending on their relationship with each visitor to the premises.
 Georgia law classifies visitors into three categories: